-"For 19 years, women have held signs in different languages saying 'end the occupation,' "she said.
-"It was a silent protest that shows nevel a wart has considered to be a silent protest that shows nevel a wart has considered to be said." shows people want peace in that region."
+in Black."

+"For 19 years,

+women have held

+units in different languages sering 'and the occupation," she said.
+"It

+was a silent protest that

+shows people ment peace

+in that region."

+Mile, a former history

+machet, vail Se "absouncely guined more un-